Check out our event calendar for our festival schedule, and read below to learn about the wonderful folks putting on Valley Pride.

 Who we are

-Lilly Ashdown (she/they) Board Member
+Lilly Ashdown (she/they) Board Member, Social Media

 Lilly Ashdown (she/they) is a former teacher-turned-local-government-worker who has always had a passion for sharing knowledge and creating space for everyone at the table.
 Having moved away for work after uni, she returned in the early 2010’s to find a welcoming community in local theatre and board gaming groups.
 When she isn’t giving being on a board for the first time a go, Lilly enjoys directing plays, chatting about obscure horror films, and thinking about what tattoo she’ll get next.